ProBeat: Has Google’s word error rate progress stalled?

 Back in 2013, Google’s speech recognition technology had a 23% word error rate.
 At I/O 2015, the company shared it had dropped to an 8% word error rate.
 At I/O 2017, it had fallen to a 4.9% word error rate, as you can see above.
 Put another way, Google transcribes every 25th word incorrectly.

 Deep learning, a type of AI, is used to achieve accurate image recognition and speech recognition.
 The method involves ingesting lots of data to train systems called neural networks, and then feeding new data to those systems in an attempt to make predictions.
-Google has been touting its speech recognition improvements for years.
-The company would point to the use of neural networks for the drastic improvement.
+Google has been touting its speech recognition improvements for years, and points to the use of neural networks for the drastic improvement.

 I asked Google whether this number was accurate or just a typo.
 A company spokesperson confirmed that 4.9% is the latest announced metric that Google has shared.